oceanboy-3141/Token-game-1/SETUP_FOR_DISTRIBUTION.md

 # 🚀 Token Synonym Game - Distribution Setup

+**📢 2024-06-15 UPDATE**: The game is now a Flask web application.
+End-users access it via their browser.
+The standalone desktop executable workflow below is retained for historical reference and can be ignored if you plan to deploy the web version.

 ## 🎯 Problem: Game Only Works in Terminal
 **Issue**: Double-clicking `main.py` fails because it can't find tiktoken **Solution**: Create a standalone executable that works everywhere!